 Watch out for strikes!

 Keep in mind that communism is thriving in Greece and ferry strikes are common. (along with rail strikes, bus strikes, subway strikes, ...)
-If you somehow manage to miss being inconvenienced by a strike, see all the posters and the red hammer and sickle graffiti painted all over Athens.
-Schedules more than a day in advance may be no more than suggestions.
-Also, in the fall of 2000, they actually managed to sink a ferry by running into a set of rocks topped with a lighthouse!
-Apparently the captain was asleep in his cabin, and the rest of the bridge crew was below watching a football game on TV.
+If you aren't inconvenienced by a strike, you will see the posters and the red hammer and sickle graffiti painted all over Athens.
+Ferry schedules more than a day in advance may be no more than suggestions.

 Greek Ferry Search and Ticketing: